-When your gut bacteria break down certain types of fiber (called prebiotics), they make three beneficial short-chain fatty acids (SCFAs): acetate, propionate, and butyrate.
-These SCFAs are the main energy source for your intestinal cells, and also provide about 10% of your total daily energy, by calories[*].
+When your gut bacteria break down certain types of fiber (called prebiotics), they make three beneficial short-chain fatty acids (SCFAs).
+These SCFAs include acetate, propionate, and butyrate.
+And they’re the main energy source in your digestive tract.

 For all practical purposes, yes.